top of page

 St. Louis is old.

 Like, really old.
 Here's the thing: It's not the prairie pop-up people often expect.
 Despite its somewhat misleading moniker as the “Gateway to the West,” St. Louis isn't really "western" at all, in either appearance or mentality.
 It would have been more aptly described as the place people stocked up on supplies before heading out West.
-Established in the 1760s, St. Louis has had 8 generations of residents around for nearly 260 years and counting.
-So in terms of look, feel and vibe, St. Louis is more like a Boston-meets-New Orleans than Oklahoma-meets-Nebraska.
+Established in the 1760s, St. Louis has had 8 generations of residents for nearly 260 years and counting.
+So in terms of look, feel, and vibe, St. Louis is more like a Boston-meets-New Orleans than Oklahoma-meets-Nebraska.

 St. Louis is big.

 Way bigger than you think.
-There are some funny things going on around here in terms of political boundaries, metrics and stats – the first of which is that St. Louis looks like a really small city from afar or when you look it up online, not even in the top 50 for U.S. metros.
+There are some funny things going on around here in terms of political boundaries, metrics, and stats – the first of which is that St. Louis looks like a really small city from afar or when you look it up online, not even in the top 50 for U.S. metros.

 But here's the deal: The area is actually a top 20 region of nearly 3 million people – and it has much more to offer than the interwebs would have you believe.
 So while many plan to take it all in over a few hours or a short afternoon, they're just scratching the surface.
 On the plus side, while it’s refreshingly accessible for anyone coming from densely populated mega-cities or states, it's not the “outback” by any stretch of the word.

-St. Louis is clean, safe and totally beautiful.
+St. Louis is clean, safe, and totally beautiful.

 Wait, what!?!
 You know how they named Iceland Greenland and Greenland Iceland so as to pull off an elaborate head fake of sorts?
 That's not far off from the situation here.
 And certainly, it's not that St. Louis doesn't struggle with some troubled areas and issues.
 But perhaps nowhere in the country, and arguably the world, do the online and pervading media representations vary so wildly from the reality on the ground.